platformsh/platformsh-docs/docs/src/get-started/deploy/commit.md

 {{% get-started/build-hook %}}

-Commit your changes (this means saving your changes):
+Commit your changes (to save your changes):

 ```bash
 git commit -m "Add Platform.sh files"
 ```

-Push your changes (this means sharing your changes with everyone with access to your project/repository):
+Push your changes (to share your changes with everyone with access to your project/repository):

 ```bash
 platform push